PixelPickaxe/trackmania-united-transformation-pack/README.md

 ## Features
 ### Updated Environment Textures
-Almost every envronment in TMU has been replaced/modified to include textures from their respective TrackMania² environments (except for Alpine and Coast since those never got remade).
-This effectively gives TMU a fresh and modern look, going beyond what Nadeo had originally achieved when creating TMU.
+Almost all environment's textures have been replaced or modified to include textures from their respective TrackMania² environments (except for Alpine and Coast since those never got remade).
+This effectively gives TMU a fresh and modern look, going beyond what Nadeo could have achieved.
 #### Desert
 #### Rally
 #### Island